Even Senator Lugar agrees with me that we need to take "incremental steps" on the way to reforms. In this case, it is health care reforms.

 As for his favored outcome, "

-I think it should be incremental steps
+I think it should be incremental steps," Lugar said.

 Health care changes have widespread public support, according to a CBS-New York Times poll released Saturday.
 Almost two-thirds say the government should guarantee health insurance for all Americans while half that many think it's not the government's responsibility.